JuniorBecari10/quick/README.md

 # Quick

-An interpreted scripting language that was made in a few days.
+An interpreted, dynamic-typed scripting language that was made in a few days.

 ## About

-This is a personal project just to practice the creation of programming and (still) shouldn't be used in production, due to the bugs that still exist.
+This is a personal project made just to practice the creation of a programming language and (still) shouldn't be used in production, due to the bugs that still exist.

 The project was made in Java, following the proposed model inside the [Crafting Interpreters](https://craftinginterpreters.com/) book, with some modifications.

 ## How to Use

-The language is very simple and straightforward as the book's one, so it's not very hard to learn.
+The language is very simple and straightforward as the book's one, so it's not very hard to learn. <br>
+Here's the basic syntax:

 ### Hello World

 ```js
 println("Hello, World!")
 ```
-`print` can be used as well; this function doesn't insert a newline character (`\n`) at the end, like `println` does.
+`print` can be used as well, but this function doesn't insert a newline character (`\n`) at the end, like `println` does.

 ### Declaring Variables